rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-11-21-45b91dd98d2bb240-adjudication-order-in-respect-of-kusum-devi-agarwal-in-the-matter-of-dealings-in.md

 source: sebi
 stocks: []
 tags:
+- adjudication
+- artificial-volume
-- adjudication-order
+- bse
 - illiquid-stock-options
-- fraudulent-trading
-- market-manipulation
+- investigation
-- pfutp-regulations
+- market-operations
-- bse
+- regulatory-framework
 - reversal-trades
-- artificial-volume
 title: Adjudication Order in respect of Kusum Devi Agarwal in the matter of dealings in Illiquid Stock Options on BSE
 ---